aaneto/color_counter.rs/README.md

 ## Project Conclusion

-While doing this I realised that there is a whole thing about this kind of color extraction, such as color quantization, if I ever come with different implementations it will probably be made into a different crate (color quantize, maybe?).
+While doing this I realized that there is a whole thing about this kind of color extraction, such as color quantization, if I ever come with different implementations it will probably be made into a different crate (color quantize, maybe?).